chiefengineer/Git-How-To/docs/chapters/ConfigureBeyondCompare4AsADiffAndMergeTool.md

 If the user decides to use BC for such purposes, below explains how to
 configure git to use BC as the preferred difference/merge tool.
 Perform this activity wherever BC is installed to ensure consistent operation.
+And, just so you know, Beyond Compare is a "for-pay" tool.
+Not expensive (I
+believe it's a staggering $30.00 USD for the standard edition, the author
+recommends the "pro" edition as this gives the 3-way comparison and a bunch
+of other goodies, it's $60.00 for a multi-platform release), see the info on
+the download page for more information.

   * git config --global diff.tool bc
   * git config --global difftool.bc.path "C:\Program Files\Beyond Compare 4\BCompare.exe"